When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 To test AddMusicToVideo & AI Editor on Android, I made a few short clips to see how well it handled music and basic editing.
 The app made it simple to add songs from its music library, upload tracks from my phone, or even record using the built-in voice recorder.

 Kate also said that it’s one of the best free apps for Android to add music to videos.
-She highlighted the amount of different built-in music styles and the ability to record voiceovers directly in the app, which also makes it a good app to record music.
+She pointed out the wide variety of built-in music styles and the option to record voiceovers directly in the app, which also makes it a great app to record music.
 However, she also noticed that the AI effects are quite basic and that there’s no iOS version.

 8. Apple Clips